joshgerdes/jekyll-uno/_drafts/sftp-in-microsoft-azure-using-azure-blob-storage.md

 Before we head into the implementation, just a bit of housekeeping, this is currently still in Preview at the time of this post, the functionality MAY change by the time it becomes GA (_Generally Available)_.

 > During the public preview, the use of SFTP does not incur any additional charges.
 However, the standard transaction, storage, and networking prices for the underlying Azure Data Lake Store Gen2 account still apply.
 SFTP might incur additional charges when the feature becomes generally available.
 As of the time of the preview SFTP support is only avaliable in certain [regions](https://docs.microsoft.com/en-us/azure/storage/blobs/secure-file-transfer-protocol-support#regional-availability "SSH File Transfer Protocol (SFTP) support for Azure Blob Storage (preview)").

+You can connect to the SFTP storage account by using an SSH public-private keypair, or password _(or both)_.